Leica M10 vs Olympus E-PL8

 The M10 can be obtained in two different colors (black, silver), while the E-PL8 is available in three color-versions (black, brown, white).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-PL8 is considerably smaller (31 percent) than the Leica M10.
 Moreover, the E-PL8 is substantially lighter (46 percent) than the M10.
-In this context, it is worth noting that neither the M10 nor the E-PL8 are weather-sealed.
+It is worth mentioning in this context that the M10 is splash and dust resistant, while the E-PL8 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Leica M Lens Catalog (M10) and the Micro Four Thirds Lens Catalog (E-PL8).